Share On Social!

 During his sophomore year at the University of Kansas, he got a taste of what he would later realize was implicit bias.

-“I was trying to see my books back after the semester was over.
+“I was trying to sell my books back after the semester was over.
 And the lady at the other counter said, ‘Football players sell your books over here,’” Pasha told Salud America!

 At the time, he was offended.
 He saw this encounter as explicit bias.